vegasjs/Administrative/meeting-formula.markdown

 - Always post agenda at least a week in advance

 - Create a promotional poster for each meeting with speakers and topics

+- Send a wedgies poll with each announcements to slowly improve the group (for example: do you want pizza)